Math learning app Photomath raises $23 million as it reaches 220 million downloads – TechCrunch

 GSV Ventures, Learn Capital, Cherubic Ventures and Goodwater Capital are also participating in today’s funding round.

-Behind the app’s success, there’s an interesting story.
+There’s an interesting story behind the app’s success.
 Photomath was originally designed as a demo app for another company called MicroBlink.
 At the time, the team was working on text recognition technology.
 It planned to sell its core technology to other companies that might find it useful.

 In 2014, they pitched MicroBlink at TechCrunch Disrupt in London.
 And things changed drastically overnight as Photomath reached the first spot of the iOS App Store.

-Photomath has now attracted over 220 million downloads.
-As of this writing, it is still #59 in the U.S. App Store, one rank above Tinder.
-Other companies tried to build competitors, but it seems like they didn’t manage to crush the tiny European startup.
+Photomath has now attracted more than 220 million downloads.
+As of this writing, it is still No. 59 in the U.S. App Store, one rank above Tinder.
+Other companies tried to build competitors, but it seems they didn’t manage to crush the tiny European startup.

 The app seems even more relevant as many kids are spending more time studying at home.
-They can’t simply raise their hand to call the teacher for some help.
+They can’t simply raise their hand to call on the teacher for some help.

 Photomath is free and users can optionally pay for Photomath Plus, a premium version with more features, such as dynamic illustrations and animated tutorials.